rome/tools/internal/browser-features/README.md

 });
 // Same as new Firefox({version: "72"});

-// If either the browser or the version doesn't exist, getBrowser() returns undefined browser = getBrowser({
+// If the browser name doesn't exist it throws browser = getBrowser({
 	name: "TotallyNotABrowser",
-	version: 567888678856
 });
-// => undefined
+// => Error: Unknown browser "TotallyNotABrowser"

 // Actually using it (browser = firefox 84)